gitlabhq/omnibus-gitlab/doc/update/convert_to_omnibus.md

 ## Upgrading from non-Omnibus PostgreSQL to an Omnibus installation in-place

-It is also possible to upgrade a source GitLab installation to omnibus-gitlab in-place.
-Below we assume you are using PostgreSQL on Ubuntu, and that you have an omnibus-gitlab package matching your current GitLab version.
+It is also possible to upgrade a source GitLab installation to Omnibus GitLab in-place.
+Below we assume you are using PostgreSQL on Ubuntu, and that you have an Omnibus GitLab package matching your current GitLab version.
 We also assume that your source installation of GitLab uses all the default paths and users.

-First, stop and disable GitLab, Redis and Nginx.
+First, stop and disable GitLab, Redis and NGINX.

 ```sh
 # Ubuntu